yale-nova/weave/experiments/ReprodcutionReadme.md

 Looking at the data and plots, this trend is consistent: execution overhead decreases as execution time increases.

 We evaluated this across several scales and workloads using the original experiment configurations.
-This includes 20% of data on 2 workers, scaling up to full datasets on 10 nodes.
+This includes 20% of the data on 2 workers, scaling up to full datasets on 10 nodes.
 We used the original Key/Value columns described in the paper, and tested on:

 * [NYC Taxi dataset](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)
 * [Enron Email dataset](https://www.kaggle.com/datasets/wcukierski/enron-email-dataset)